bennycode/stop-merging/README.md

 Enable "**Require status checks to pass before merging**" and make sure to have at least two status checks:

-1. A check if your branch is broken (i.e. a "test" suite with unit tests)
+1. A test suite to determine if your branch is broken (i.e. "test")
 2. The "Stop Merging" check (i.e. "check-main")

 It is also recommended to enable "**Require branches to be up to date before merging**".
 This will handle the following scenario: